The world is changing, and anonymous data is not anonymous anymore

 Let’s see an example of the resulting statistics of MOSTLY AI’s synthetic data on the Berka dataset.
 This public financial dataset, released by a Czech bank in 1999, provides information on clients, accounts, and transactions.
 The figures below illustrate how closely synthetic data (labeled “synth” in the figures) follows the distributions of the original variables keeping the same data structure as in the target data (labeled “tgt” in the figures).

-Check out our video series to learn more about synthetic data and how it compares to classic anonymization!
+Check out our video series to learn more about synthetic data and how it compares to legacy data anonymization!

 Synthetic data is as-good-as-real